teamwong111/System-Experiment-Course/README.md

 ---

 ## Introduction
-This repo is one of the term projects of Tongji University's System Experiment Course in 2020-2021.
+This repo is one of the term projects of System-Experiment-Course(2020-2021) in Tongji University.
 There are three term projects in this course, which are as follows:

 1. 89 instructions' CPU
 2. Transplant ucos-II operating system